Destination: New York

-Best-known for being the LT in the uber-successful BLT outposts, Laurent Tourondel’s Upper East Side Arlington Club (in the old Payard space) will open in conjunction with Tao’s owners and feature a menu of steak and sushi.
+Best-known for being the LT in the uber-successful BLT outposts, Laurent Tourondel’s Upper East Side Arlington Club (in the old Payard space) opened in conjunction with Tao’s owners in late 2012, and features a menu of steak and sushi.

 Rich Torrisi and Mario Carbone are at it again, reinventing the New York Italian restaurants in a nostalgic but innovative way.
-Carbone will offer the old-school white tablecloth Italian restaurants of decades long past
+Carbone offers the old-school white tablecloth of Italian restaurants of decades long past.

-Chef Hooni Kim’s restaurant Danjin, the first (and only) Korean restaurant in the U.S. to be awarded a Michelin star, is primed to open Hanjan (Korean for “cup” or “glass”) this Fall.
-Chef Kim plans to feature casual Korean fare traditionally found in his native country’s street markets.
+Chef Hooni Kim’s restaurant Danji, the first (and only) Korean restaurant in the U.S. to be awarded a Michelin star, opened Hanjan (Korean for “cup” or “glass”) in late 2012.
+Chef Kim newest venture features casual Korean fare traditionally found in his native country’s street markets.

 Don’t be fooled… This fifties-style mom-and-pop joint fronting as a grocery store is actually a hip eatery, little sister to West Village hotspot Joseph Leonard.
 If you make it through the 45-minute wait and snag one of a few coveted tables, you will be pleasantly surprised by the scrumptious seasonal fare.
 The menu changes weekly.